opf/openproject/docs/user-guide/wysiwyg/README.md

 To avoid processing these items, preceding them with a bang `!` character such as `!#12` will prevent linking to a work package with ID 12.

+> **Please note**: All these macros need to be written as a new word (i.e., with at least one space before it or at the beginning of a paragraph/sentence.
+Macros contained within a word such as `somethingmeeting#4` will not be parsed.

 ### Autocompletion for work packages and users